Why is Gorilla Trekking so Expensive?

 If this question lingers in your mind, the answer is YES, Gorilla trekking is worth the money, time spent, and effort.
 The previous experiences by the previous visitors who have done gorilla trekking definitely admit that the experience of coming face-to-face with these gentle endangered giants is very worth it, that is, the money, time, and efforts right from the early stages of planning the gorilla trekking safari is worth everything involved.

-If you are planning to do gorilla trekking in any of the three East African countries of Uganda, Rwanda, and D.R Congo, you will need to acquire a gorilla permit.
+If you are planning to do gorilla trekking in any of the three East African countries of Uganda, Rwanda, and D.R Congo, you will need to acquire a gorilla trekking permit.
 A gorilla permit is a document that allows you access to the gorillas.